Mahmoudz/Porto/docs/docs-ai/Intro.md

 - **Agent-readable, not just human-readable.** Ship machine-consumable definitions (skills / structured context), not prose for a human to interpret.
 - **Built for autopilot.** The target is autonomous feature work, debugging, and maintenance with minimal human steering.

-## What a proper foundation changes

-Structure is the load-bearing part, but it is not the whole story.
-The deeper shift is this: **most of what we call "best practice" was an answer to human constraints.
-Remove the human as the primary author and the answer changes.** A monorepo can beat microservices and a dozen repos.
-Deep folder trees, thin files, sparse comments, slow review gates, all of it was tuned for how people read and coordinate, not for how agents do.
-On the right foundation, one engineer steering a team of agents can maintain a large codebase at a speed that used to take a whole team.

-Porto AI carries a point of view on each area below.
-We go deep on them as the edition is released; the high-level shape:

-- **Testing, rethought.** Proper modularity makes the blast radius of a change *local*.
-You can see exactly what an edit touches and verify just that, instead of re-running the world and hoping.
-- **Branching and version control, rethought.** Workflows built around slow human review are the wrong fit when agents do the writing.
-When change is cheap and verification is local, how you branch, integrate, and ship changes with it.
-- **Observability as a first-class input.** Collecting enough logs, metrics, and context is no longer optional overhead, it is the signal agents debug and self-correct from.
-More information is an asset, not noise, capture generously.
-- **Automation by default.** Agents wired to triggers, events, notifications, and schedules, things that audit, watch, and act on their own, instead of waiting to be asked.
-- **Comments as first-class.** In an agent codebase, comments can run half the volume of the code itself, and that is a feature.
-What reads as "too many comments" for a human is exactly what lets an agent read, reason, and act without guessing.
-- **Optimized for AI, end to end.** Simpler for an agent to read, write, reason about, and explain back to you, while staying token-efficient.
-Optimize for the reader that actually writes the code.

-These are not separate disciplines bolted on, they are what this foundation makes possible, and each has to be done well for the whole to work.
-The detailed playbook is shared directly.

-👉 **Want to go deep on any of this?
-[Book a session at zalt.me](https://zalt.me)** and I'll walk your team through it one-on-one.

 ## When to use which edition

 Both editions are valid.
 AI is the direction of travel, but human-written code is not going away where trust and control are non-negotiable.